SOPRANO REBECCA RICHARDSON

 In 2018, Rebecca debuted the role of Lee Miller/Jazz Singer and covered the role of Kiki de Montparnasse in the world premiere of Tabula Rasa, a jazz opera written by Felix Jarrar and Bea Goodwin.
 Additionally, she co-created Unbound Identities, a recital project "exploring the concept of identify across time and across borders,” produced by Cantanti Project.
 The soprano also made several concert appearances, such as Cantanti Project's "Far and Near" concert as part of the Lobby Series at the United Palace of Cultural Arts, as well as multiple appearances throughout NYC as a soloist in the pop up concert series, “Hello Gorgeous.”

 Previous operatic performance highlights include Helena in A Midsummer Night's Dream, Magda in La Rondine, Pamina and Erste Dame in Die Zauberflöte, Donna Elvira in Don Giovanni, and Marguerite in Faust, among others.

 Accomplished in early music and oratorio, Rebecca has sung significant concert works and in early music ensembles extensively, such as Bach’s Cantata BWV 120, Mozart’s Requiem, Haydn’s Lord Nelson Mass, and Fauré’s Requiem.
 She was also a featured soloist in the inaugural concert of The Boston Conservatory’s Baroque Ensemble.

-A native of Thousand Oaks, California, Rebecca currently resides in Brooklyn, NY, where she is a freelance artist and writes for the online magazine, Modern Singer.
-Rebecca earned her Master of Music degree from The Boston Conservatory and her Bachelor of Arts from Pepperdine University.
+A native of Thousand Oaks, California, Rebecca recently returned to the west coast after spending nearly a decade living in Boston and NYC.
+In addition to performing, Rebecca is a freelance writer and regularly makes contributions to the online magazine, Modern Singer.
+She earned her Master of Music degree from The Boston Conservatory and her Bachelor of Arts from Pepperdine University.